zenicko/tests-telegram-bot-9-12/readme.md

 7. Change method upload file in the form
 8. Change version of selenide from 5.25 to 5.24.
 Unwork uploadFromClasspath.
 9. Change slash to backslash.
+### The branch refactclassextests
+10. Change class ExTests: added different methods for present some features.

 ## What's new
 ### Jenkins